xiix0/scam/README.md

-Accent on helpful side of your nature.
-Drain the moat.
+Your own qualities will help prevent your advancement in the world.